 Don't help identity thieves steal your information.
 Here are a few tips;

 1) Keep living persons information private, especially on family trees.

-3) Use a separate email for all genealogy sites and correspondence
+3) Use a different email for genealogy sites and correspondence.

-4) The world doesn't need to know about your first car, your favorite's pet's name or the name of your grade school.
+4) Don't include information or photos about your first car, your pet's name or the name of your grade school.

 5) The above also applies to genealogical information you donate to local history libraries